 - Period just Starting: When your period is just beginning, it may take a day or two to kick into gear.
 This could result in what seems like brown discharge.

 - Reaction to a Pap Test, or vigorous sex: This can sometimes irritate the cervix and cause some bleeding at irregular times.

-Have you had the light period, brown blood thing going on ?
-Leave a comment below and share your thoughts with us.
+Have you had the light period, brown blood thing going on?
+Or, does it look more pink than red?
+Leave a comment below and share your experience with us.